SagarDevAchar/SagarDevAchar/README.md

 ![TTT-OUE Infographics Full](https://user-images.githubusercontent.com/51400137/130944808-9d09198e-4555-4304-a39f-406edfdb973e.png)

+Rules of the Improved Game
-Each player has pieces of 3 sizes
+- Each player has pieces of 3 sizes
-A piece can be overridden by a bigger one!
+- A piece can be overridden by a bigger one!
-The first one to get three in a row of their color wins!
+- The first one to get three in a row of their color wins!
-Play strategically to win!
+- Play strategically to win!

 You can check out the app [here](https://play.google.com/store/apps/details?id=com.sda.ttt)